semgrep/semgrep-docs/docs/semgrep-ci/manual-ci-setup.md

 1. Create or edit a `bitbucket-pipelines.yml` configuration file to add a Semgrep `step` as part of your pipeline.
 Refer to the [BitBucket Pipelines code snippet](#bitbucket-pipelines-code-snippet).
-2. Optional: You can also review the [Bitbucket guidelines guide](https://support.atlassian.com/bitbucket-cloud/docs/configure-bitbucket-pipelinesyml/) to help with editing the configuration file.
+2. Optional: You can also review the [BitBucket guidelines](https://support.atlassian.com/bitbucket-cloud/docs/configure-bitbucket-pipelinesyml/) to help with editing the configuration file.
 3. Commit the configuration file into the root folder within the target repository.
 The Semgrep job starts automatically upon detecting the `bitbucket-pipelines.yml` commit in the previous step.
 4. Optional: Re-run or view the Pipeline by clicking from **your repository > Pipelines**.
 5. Customize the job's behavior, such as its rules to scan and files to ignore.